 Twelve years later, it’s still in the box.
 In the basement.
-Under piles of baby clothes and bank receipts we have yet to shred.
-That’s not because we don’t drink; with a 6-year-old and a 8-year-old underfoot, there’s nothing—and this is going to sound bad, but really: nuh-thing—we enjoy more than a taste of medicine at the end of a long day.
+Under piles of baby clothes and bank receipts, we have yet to shred.
+That’s not because we don’t drink; with a 6-year-old and an 8-year-old underfoot, there’s nothing—and this is going to sound bad, but really: nuh-thing—we enjoy more than a taste of medicine at the end of a long day.

 Which Brings Us To The Dark And Stormy.

 Having not grown up with a yacht, a family compound on the Vineyard, or a Roman numeral after my name, I had no idea this drink even existed for the first thirty-three years of my life.
 And can I tell you how I now mourn for those years?
 The Dark and Stormy is everything a cocktail should be: damned tasty, of course, but also fizzy, cold, summery, citrusy, and very, very easy to make.

 Get a decent-size highball glass and pack it full of ice.

 Now fill that glass halfway with some good dark rum.
 (We use fifteen-year-old El Dorado from Guyana or the equally good Zaya from Guatemala.
 And there is always Gosling’s.)